| Title: | Influence Diagnostics in Statistical Models |

 A vector whose ith element contains the Cook's distance,

-a positive definite matrix and
+for , with a positive definite matrix and .
+Specific

-are done for objects of class
+choices of and are done for objects of class ols, nls,

-and
+lad and ridge.

 Cook, R.D., Weisberg, S. (1980).
 Characterizations of an empirical influence function for detecting influential cases in regression.
 Technometrics 22, 495-508. doi:10.1080/00401706.1980.10486199